SeanTOSCD/wordpress-starter-theme/README.md

-### WordPress Starter Theme
+# WordPress Starter Theme

----

-### Description

 This is a starter theme for WordPress.
 It is based on the classic [underscores.me](https://underscores.me) starter theme, though several things have been changed, added, or removed.

-*NOTE: This theme is mainly for you to download and customize for yourself.
+**NOTE: This theme is meant for you to download and customize (if needed) for your own project.
 Limited support will be provided, other than fixing obvious bugs, typos, or adding necessary features.
 No updates are pushed directly to users.
-So each download will exist as a snapshot in time.*
+Each download exists as a snapshot in time.**

+## Development Setup

+This theme uses [Node.js](https://nodejs.org/en/) and [Grunt](https://gruntjs.com) to manage dependencies and compile Sass, minify CSS and JS, and update the .pot file.

+1. Install [Node.js](https://nodejs.org/en/) on your machine if you haven't already.
+2. Install and activate the theme in WordPress.
+3. Run `npm install` in the theme root directory to install dependencies.
+4. Run `grunt watch` to automatically compile Sass, minify CSS and JS while working on the theme styles and scripts.
+5. Run `grunt pot` to update the .pot file.

-#### Design Features
+## Design Features

 * Includes Bootstrap (CSS) utilities, grid, and reboot
 * Includes Wide page template (page-width content column, no sidebar)